How to get the right money-making ad targeting from Audience Insights

 • You will waste MUCH less money on the wrong target audience.

-After you’ve created a buyer persona, it should look something like this.
+After you’ve created a buyer persona, it should look like this.

 (source)